nackdai/aten/docs/how_to_build.md

 3. Open `aten/vs2019/aten.sln`.
 4. Build the projects with the `x64` configuration (not `x86`).

-The confirmed environment is Visual Studio 2019 on Windows 10.
+The confirmed environment is `Visual Studio 2022` on Windows 10.

 ## Linux

-1. Install `CUDA 11.7` and the required NVIDIA driver.
+1. Install `CUDA 12.5` and the required NVIDIA driver.
 2. Install the necessary applications (see `env/aten/Dockerfile` for details):
     1. Install `cmake` version 3.21.3 or later.
     2. Install `clang` 12.